 So give up on perfection and accept what is.
 You can still take action to change things.
 But you'll do that more effectively from a positive, appreciative

 The path to happiness requires you to accept and love yourself just the way you are, messy imperfections and all.
 In fact, I sometimes think that the only

 thing that really matters in parenting is for the parent to deeply love and accept him or herself.

 That's because your unconditional love for yourself is what allows you to love your child unconditionally.
 We know that's what every child needs, and deserves.

-In fact, unconditional love cures a whole lot of problem behavior (and maturation cures most of the rest.)
+In fact, unconditional love -- even when you're setting limits -- cures a whole lot of problem behavior (and maturation cures most of the rest.)

 Nothing has to be different for you to love yourself, wholly and completely, exactly as you are.
 Nothing is stopping you from being happier, starting today.

 What are you waiting for?